In-prep peer-reviewed papers

 25th Biennial Conference on the Biology of Marine Mammals, Perth, Australia — November 2024: Diet composition of Endangered Southern Resident killer whales (Orcinus orca) of the Northeast Pacific estimated by quantitative fatty acid signature analysis.

-SETAC Europe 2024, Sevilla, Spain — May 2024: Session Chair: Assessing and Predicting the Impact of Chemical Pollution on Marine Mammals: Challenges to Be Overcome, Future Prospects, and Conservation Strategies.
+SETAC Europe 2024, Seville, Spain — May 2024: Session chair for “ Assessing and Predicting the Impact of Chemical Pollution on Marine Mammals: Challenges to Be Overcome, Future Prospects, and Conservation Strategies” and Poster: Legacy POPs contaminant variation among cetaceans inhabiting the historically contaminated Gulf of St Lawrence, Canada.

 NWFSC Monster Seminar Jam, NOAA, Online — December 2022 (Invited speaker): Newly validated quantitative fatty acid signature analysis reveals killer whale diet compositions across the North Atlantic.
 You can watch the recording here (password: pKbKUA5R)